unakarmi/unakarmi.github.io/README.md

 # unakarmi.github.io
-This is a webpage created in Jemdoc. \n
+This is a webpage created in Jemdoc.
-For details about jemdoc: \n
+For details about jemdoc:
 https://github.com/jem/jemdoc